Calling All Stations: Tour and aftermath

 Genesis supported the album with a 47-date European tour from 29 January to 31 May 1998, featuring shows in large arenas throughout Europe.
 The core trio were joined by Zidkyahu on drums, percussion, and backing vocals and Irish musician Anthony Drennan on guitar and bass.
-Former touring members Daryl Stuermer and Chester Thompson were initially approached but Stuermer was already working with Collins and Thompson refused to join after his request for full-fledged band membership was denied.
+Former touring members Daryl Stuermer and Chester Thompson were initially approached, but Stuermer was already working with Collins, and Thompson refused to join after his request for full-fledged band membership was denied.
 Rehearsals took place at Bray Film Studios in Windsor and the Working Men's Club in Chiddingfold, close to the band's recording studio.
 The tour concluded with spots at the Rock am Ring and Rock im Park Festival in Germany.
 A majority of the older songs were transposed in a lower key to accommodate Wilson's lower vocal range.
 Midway through the set included an acoustic medley of songs from their 1970s output.
-The tour was captured live on the promotional album Calling Radio Stations.
+The tour was captured live on several radio broadcasts; two songs from the NEC Arena ("Not About Us" and a ten-minute version of "The Dividing Line") were officially released in 2023 on BBC Broadcasts.
+Also, the "Not About Us" single included three acoustic performances from an early radio show at RTL Studios in Paris, 1997.

 A 27-date North American tour in large arenas was booked to start in November 1997, but it was cancelled due to insufficient ticket sales.
 A revised 22-date tour in smaller venues was arranged, but that too was cancelled.
 At the European tour's conclusion, Genesis went on hiatus until Collins returned for their 2007 Turn It On Again Tour.